FreeTTSFreeTTS

 Which mode should I start in?

 Yes.
-Every Generate click in Single counts.
+Every Generate in Single voice counts.
 Voice previews (the small play button next to a voice in the picker) do NOT count — those use a separate quota-free endpoint.
 Test as many voices as you want via Preview without burning chars.

 Dialogue made one MP3 with all speakers.
 Can I get the per-speaker files separately?

 Not directly.
 Dialogue muxes the conversation server-side and returns one merged file.
-If you need separate files per speaker, generate each speaker's lines in Single mode (switching voices between them), then add each one to Timeline for chaining.
+If you need separate files per speaker, generate each speaker's lines in Single voice (switching voices between them), then add each one to the Timeline for chaining.
 It's slower but gives you full control over the individual audio files.

-Yes — Single and Dialogue both accept SSML.
+Yes — Single voice and Dialogue both accept SSML.
 The most useful tags are <break time="1s"/>, <emphasis level="strong">, <prosody rate="slow">, and <mstts:express-as style="cheerful">.
-Audiobook auto-detects SSML too (as of May 2026).
+Select text and right-click (or long-press on touch) to insert them, or type them directly.
 All tags are lowercase — <Break/> with a capital B won't work.

 What's the difference between HD voices and DragonHD voices?